Tejaaswini28499/Training-Devops/K8 2025/Ingress.md

 2. Explain host-based vs path-based routing with examples.
 3. How do you configure TLS/HTTPS in Ingress?
 4. What are some common NGINX Ingress annotations you have used?

+* `nginx.ingress.kubernetes.io/rewrite-target` → rewrites request paths
+* `nginx.ingress.kubernetes.io/ssl-redirect` → forces HTTPS
+* `nginx.ingress.kubernetes.io/proxy-body-size` → limits upload size
+* `nginx.ingress.kubernetes.io/proxy-read-timeout` → sets backend timeout

-5. How do you implement HTTP → HTTPS redirection in Ingress?
+5. How do you implement HTTP → HTTPS redirection in Ingress?-> annotations and tls section of ingress
 6. Can multiple services use port 80 behind the same Ingress?
 Why is it not a conflict?
 7. How do you handle URL rewrites in Ingress (e.g., `/shop` → `/`)?